Performance fee

-A performance fee is a fee that a client account or an investment fund may be charged by the investment manager that manages its assets.
+A performance fee is a fee that a client account or an investment fund may be charged by the investment manager that manages its assets in addition to its management fee.

 A performance fee may be calculated many ways.
 With respect to a separate account, it is often based on the change in net realized and unrealized gains, although in some cases, it can be based on other measures, such as net income generated.
 While not very common, some fund managers have attempted to link the performance fee to both upward and downward movement in a fund's gains, such as the shock absorber fee, where the fund manager gets penalised (before the investor) for adverse movement in the fund value.
 With respect to hedge funds and other investment funds, it is generally calculated by reference to the increase in the clientfund's net asset value (or "NAV"), which represents the value of the fund's investments.
 Performance fees are widely used by the investment managers of hedge funds, which typically charge a performance fee of 20% of the increase in the NAV of the fund in addition to the base management fee.

 In the United States, performance fees charged by registered investment advisers are subject to certain requirements under the Investment Advisers Act of 1940.
 In addition, performance fees may be charged to registered investment companies only under certain conditions.
 Finally, performance fees charged to pension plans governed by the Employee Retirement Income Security Act (ERISA) must also meet certain requirements.

 Worked example

 An example might be as follows:

 An investor subscribes for shares worth $1,000,000 in a hedge fund.
-Over the next year the NAV of the fund increases by 10%, making the investor's shares worth $1,100,000.
-Of the $100,000 increase, 20% (i.e. $20,000) will be paid to the investment manager, thereby reducing the NAV of the fund by that amount and leaving the investor with shares worth $1,080,000, giving a return of 8% before deduction of any other fees.
+Over the next year the value of the fund is increased by 10% (before accounting for the performance fee, but after deduction of all other fees), so that the value of the investor's shares on that basis (called the "gross asset value") is $1,100,000.
+Of the $100,000 increase, 20% (i.e. $20,000) will be paid to the investment manager as performance fee, leaving a net asset value of the investor's shares of $1,080,000, and giving a net return of 8%.

 High water marks

-The highest NAV of a fund to date is known as the "high water mark".
-If the NAV of a fund declines during a year, no performance fee will be payable to the investment manager.
-If the NAV subsequently increases over the following year back to the high-water mark (but no higher), it would be objectionable for the investor to be charged a performance fee on that increase because the investor has not yet made any return on its investment.
-Therefore, to address this concern, hedge funds will typically only charge a performance fee on increases in NAV over the high-water mark.
-This also applies to mutual funds though variably.
+The highest NAV of a fund to date is known as the "high-water mark".
+If the NAV of a fund declines during a year, no performance fee will be payable to the investment manager as there is no gain.
+If the NAV subsequently increases over the following year back to the high-water mark (but no higher), it would be objectionable for the investor to be charged a performance fee on that increase because the investor has not yet made an overall return on its investment.
+Therefore hedge funds typically only charge a performance fee on increases in NAV over the high-water mark.